 - Options for what might help the student succeed in the classroom are immediately discussed once medical information is receieved and forms are completed.

-- Letters are crafted and emailed to faculty once decisions are made and options selected.
+- Letters are crafted and emailed to students once decisions are made and options selected.

 What responsibilities for higher education for students with disabilities?